PelionIoT/meta-mbl/docs/walkthrough.md

 To transfer your disk image to the Warp7's flash device, you must first access the Warp7's serial console.
 To do this:

-1. Connect the Warp7's I/O USB socket (on the I/O board) to your PC and the Warp7's power USB socket (on the CPU board) to a USB power supply.
+1. Connect both the Warp7's I/O USB socket (on the I/O board) and the Warp7's mass storage USB socket (on the CPU board) to your PC.
 From your PC you should then be able to see a USB TTY device, such as, `/dev/ttyUSB0`.
 1. Connect to the Warp7's console using a command such as:
     ```
     sudo minicom -D /dev/ttyUSB0